mkaminaga/system_library/README.md

 	* Available formats: wav
 	* The sound data is buffered inside the library.
 	* The ID is served to distinguish sound resources inside the library.
-	* The streaming of an wav file is supported.
+	* The streaming of an wav data is supported.
  * Input
 	* Keyboard input is acquired.
 	* Joypad, or Gamepad, input is acquired.